 To enable our Kamon reporter:

 - If you haven't already, create a New Relic account.
 It's free, forever.

 - Optional: Instead of using the native Kamon trace sampling, you can enable our Infinite Tracing feature.
 If you use this option, you will typically want to configure Kamon to send us all trace data (learn more about sampling).
 To enable Infinite Tracing:

-To find your data, go to one.newrelic.com and go to Your applications > Explorer.
-From the Entities screen, search for your service by name.
-New Relic provides an out-of-the-box overview that includes charts for some of the most useful metrics provided by Kamon instrumentation.
+To find your data, go to one.newrelic.com > All capabilities > All entities.
+Search for your service by name.
+We provide an out-of-the-box overview that includes charts for some of the most useful metrics provided by Kamon instrumentation.
 If you're also sending distributed tracing data, the Distributed tracing feature is available to query and view traces.